The Clear Edge

 Week 3–6: Momentum builds

-Your focused attention on core growth work starts compounding.
-The email list grows faster.
-Referrals increase.
-Client satisfaction improves.
-You’re surprised how much progress happens when you protect 12 hours monthly that used to diffuse across random opportunities.
+• You’re surprised how much progress happens when you protect 12 hours/month that used to diffuse across random opportunities.

-Revenue often increases 8-15% in this window - not because you’re doing more work, but because the work you’re doing concentrates on activities with proven ROI.
+• Revenue often increases 8–15% in this window — not because you’re doing more work, but because work is focused on activities with proven ROI.

 Week 7–12: Strategic clarity emerges

-You decline opportunities peers accept.
-You feel FOMO initially.
-Then you see your results compound while theirs disperse.
+• Then you watch your results compound while theirs disperse.

-The filter becomes instinct: When opportunity arises, you know in 30 seconds whether it’s YES or NO because the 3 questions run automatically in your head.
+• The filter becomes instinct: when an opportunity arises, you know in 30 seconds whether it’s YES or NO because the 3 questions run automatically in your head.

 Month 4+: Compounding advantage